 - Our lawsuit challenging Virignia’s “Habitual Drunkard” Law

-- Continuing enforcement of a settlement agreement with the Virginia Department of Corrections over sub-standard medical care at the Fluvanna Correctional Center for Women
+- Continuing enforcement of a settlement agreement with the Virginia Department of Corrections over unconstitutional medical care at the Fluvanna Correctional Center for Women.

 - Supporting local communities organizing to end police practices that contribute to the over-criminalization and economic instability of low-income people of color in Virginia.
 We use various legal and advocacy tools to assist community members calling for more accountability from local law enforcement.